ChazenLi/LongSeek/README.md

 # work 2: multistep retrosynthesis agent

 - If `tokenizer=selfies`, the GUI converts input SMILES to canonical SMILES, then to SELFIES with roundtrip check before prediction.
 - The preview grid includes the input molecule (legend `input`) when RDKit and Pillow are available.

+# work 3: a simple guess game that hold by the llm to see the gaming strategy that they will choose
+file: guess